 All of the publications citing PHI-base use are cited in the 'about' section of the database.
 Currently, 367 articles have cited PHI-base and 60% of these have been published in the past 5 years.
-New research investigations using PHI-base information cover multiple active fields of research, including gut microbiomes, effector discovery, diagnostic markers for the early 'in host' detection of pathogens and finding lethal phenotypes in human pathogens to aid the drug discovery process.
-For those wishing to query past versions of PHIbase, these have been made available on our 'data' repository on GitHub (https://github.com/PHI-base).
+New research investigations using PHI-base information include the 'hot' topics of gut microbiomes, effector discovery, diagnostic markers for the early 'in host' detection of pathogens and finding lethal phenotypes in human pathogens to aid the drug discovery process.
+For those wishing to query past versions of PHI-base, these have been made available on our 'data' repository on GitHub https://github.com/PHI-base.
 PHI-base is accessed by users in 130 countries over six continents.
-Over the past 3 years PHI-base usage has remained relatively stable at between 9000-16 000 searches and >400-600 full downloads per annum.
+Over the past 3 years PHI-base usage has remained relatively stable at between 9,000 to 16,000 searches and > 400 to 600 full downloads per annum.